adilyoltay/heartpy-enhanced-cpp/docs/MOBILE_QUICKSTART.md

 # 📱 HeartPy Enhanced — Mobile Quickstart

 This guide shows how to integrate and use HeartPy Enhanced on mobile devices (iOS/Android), with React Native as the primary interface.
 It also includes performance tips, validation steps, and troubleshooting.
+The RN package compiles TypeScript to `dist/` on install and builds the vendored C++ core automatically for iOS/Android.

 ---